et-tamen-compilat/medical-image-computing/src/types-medical-imaging.md

 #### Disadvantages

 - Some contrast agents may cause unwanted side effects.
-- X-rays expose the patient to unwanted radiation, which could potentially cause cancer, however the
+- X-rays expose the patient to unwanted radiation, which could potentially cause cancer, however the amount of radiation given off is minimal.

 ## Sources